sstadick/hck/README.md

 When a file with one of the extensions above is found, `hck` will open a subprocess running the the decompression tool listed above and read from the output of that tool.
 If the binary can't be found then `hck` will try to read the compressed file as is.
 See [`grep_cli`](https://github.com/BurntSushi/ripgrep/blob/9eddb71b8e86a04d7048b920b9b50a2e97068d03/crates/cli/src/decompress.rs#L468) for source code.
 The end goal is to add a similar preprocessor as [ripgrep](https://github.com/BurntSushi/ripgrep/blob/master/GUIDE.md#preprocessor).

+## Profile Guided Optimization

+See the `pgo*.sh` scripts for how to build this with optimizations.
+You will need to install the llvm tools via `rustup component add llvm-tools-preview` for this to work.
+Building with PGO seems to improve performance anywhere from 5-30% depending on the platform and codepath. i.e. on mac os it seems to have a larger effect, and on the regex codepath it also seems to have a greater effect.

 ## TODO

 - Add complement argument